nus-cs2103/website-base/admin/project-v15.md

 <img src="{{baseUrl}}/admin/images/v05demo.png" style="width: 250px">

 * **Venue:** Same as the tutorial venue unless informed otherwise.
-* **Duration:** Strictly no more than 3 minutes per person (i.e. a total of 12 minutes for a 4-person team).
-Exceeding this limit will be penalized.
+* **Duration:** Strictly `teamSize x 3` minutes %%&nbsp;e.g. 12 minutes for a 4-person team.%% Exceeding this limit will be penalized.
 * **Schedule:** Your demo timing is same as your tutorial time in week 13.
-    Starting times: `Team B1: 00 minutes, B2: 15 minutes, B3: 30 minutes, B4: 45 minutes`
+    Starting times: `Team B1: 00 minutes, B2: 15 minutes, B3: 30 minutes, B4: 45 minutes`<br>
-    At least some team members need to arrive 15 minutes ahead of the allocated time to set up your computer.
+    At least some team members need to arrive 15 minutes ahead of the allocated time to set up your computer.<br> There is an ==automatic penalty if you are not ready to start on time.==<br>
-    There is an ==automatic penalty if you are not ready to start on time.==.
+    Wait outside the venue until you are called in.
 * **Target audience**: Assume you are giving a demo to a higher-level manager of your company, to brief him/her on the current capabilities of the product.
 * **Scope**:
   * Organize the demo to present a cohesive picture of the product as a whole, similar to the v1.5rc demo.